LaserQueue/LaserQueue/API.md

 ```

 ### elevate
 Run command as admin if password is correct.
-Dependent upon `config.admin_mode_enabled`.
+Dependent upon `config.adminModeEnabled`.

 #### Sample